KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * `Browser-data import from other browsers` refers to browser features for importing bookmarks or related local browser data from another browser or exported file.
 * `Private or incognito session mode` refers to built-in private browsing modes intended to limit what is stored locally after the private session ends.
 * `Browser VPN or VPN integration feature` is intentionally broad.
 It includes built-in browser VPNs, first-party browser-integrated VPN partnerships, or local VPN-management features exposed by the browser itself.
+* Built-in content blocking can also affect page weight and resource usage on some sites, but direct RAM and CPU measurements belong in the dedicated performance test document rather than this privacy comparison.

 ## Local-First Behavior